katjaforbes-CX/MCX_Strategic_Reasoning_Kit/Machine_Customer_Type_Prompt.md

 ## Example Use:

-> “Help me explore a machine customer persona for the healthcare industry: a hospital-based procurement bot responsible for autonomously sourcing medical consumables from verified suppliers.
+> “Help me explore a machine customer type for the healthcare industry: a hospital-based procurement bot responsible for autonomously sourcing medical consumables from verified suppliers.
 Populate the template accordingly and assess how this changes traditional B2B sales and service approaches.”